Dateline: Davao, Philippines

 However, I believe many gold investors are passing up the ultimate form of counterparty risk protection by storing their gold coins in a safe in their bedroom when they could be storing them out of the country, away from the prying hands of their local government.

 But let’s just say you want to keep your gold and silver close at hand.
 Let’s even say that countries like the United States don’t get really desperate and start outright forbidding their citizens from taking gold bullion out of the country.

 If things hit the fan in the United States, will you be able to pawn off your American gold coins in Hong Kong, or Singapore, or Zurich, or Sydney?

-I believe the answer is “no”.
-Or at least “not very easily”.
+The answer is likely “No”.
+Or at least “Not very easily”.